haoyuuuuu/CL-Detection2024-Baseline-UNet/README.md

 The repository code does not have any specific library dependencies.
 As long as you have torch and torchvision installed on your computer, you should be able to import them and install other dependencies.
 If you encounter any problems, please feel free to raise them in the Issues.

 ### Step1: Dataset Split
 In Step 1, you should run the script step1_dataset_split.py in Python to perform the processing.
 This script handles the splitting of the dataset into distinct subsets: training, validation, and test sets.
-After running the code, you will obtain three CSV files:

-- Three CSV files: The script generates train.csv, valid.csv, and test.csv files by default.
-These files divide the dataset into 300, 50, and 46 images, respectively, for training, testing, and validation purposes.
+After running the code, you will obtain three CSV files, dividing the dataset into 300, 50, and 46 images, respectively, for training, testing, and validation purposes.
 The generated CSV files are organized in the following format: {image file name},{true physical distance of the pixel},{landmark X coordinate},{landmark Y coordinate}.

 | image file | spacing(mm) | p1x | p1y | p2x | p2y | ... | p53x | p53y |
 | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- |